MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/README.md

 - The "rgb_led.c" and "rgb_led.h" can be found by navigating to the following path: "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217 Xplained Pro/WBZ451 Curiosity board_ATtiny3217 Xplained Pro/firmware/src/sensors".
 - The "app.c" and "app.h" can be found by navigating to the following path: "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217 Xplained Pro/WBZ451 Curiosity board_ATtiny3217 Xplained Pro/firmware/src".

 **Step 10** - Clean and build the project.
-To run the project select "Make and program device" button.
+To run the project, select "Make and program device" button.

-**Step 11** - To the test the application in MBD app follow the steps in the [BLE Sensor App](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor#expected-out-of-box-behavior-guid-55c9fa3e-cc06-46c9-8a62-327fff7b44ab-section).
+**Step 11** - To the test the application in MBD application follow the steps in the [BLE Sensor App](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor#expected-out-of-box-behavior-guid-55c9fa3e-cc06-46c9-8a62-327fff7b44ab-section).

 **Step 12** - The received data is printed onto the tera term as shown below.